Junqo-org/junqo-platform/docs/developer/ci_cd.md

 ## Mirroring

-As the project is evaluated by the [EPITECH](https://www.epitech.eu/) school, the project is mirrored on the [G-EIP-700-TLS-7-1-eip-maceo.jalbert](https://github.com/EpitechPromo2026/G-EIP-700-TLS-7-1-eip-maceo.jalbert) private repository.
+As the project is evaluated by the [EPITECH](https://www.epitech.eu/) school, the project is mirrored to a private evaluation repository.

 ### Why is the project mirrored